Bartekk17/Bartekk17/README.md

-### Hello World ?
+### Hello!
-Hello!
-I'm currently in my third year of studying mathematics and data analysis at the Warsaw University of Technology
+I am studying mathematics and data analysis at the Warsaw University of Technology.
+(www.linkedin.com/in/bartosz-szymański-34aa50306)